 The American Statistical Association is dedicated to and involved in enhancing statistics education at all levels, including providing resources for undergraduate faculty and department chairs.
 Here, you will find information about undergraduate statistics education communities and resources, publications, guidelines and reports, and student competitions.

-The ASA Section on Statistical Education promotes the teaching and learning of statistics for all levels and audiences.
+The ASA Section on Statistics and Data Science Education promotes the teaching and learning of statistics for all levels and audiences.
 Join the section to connect with your statistical education colleagues.

 The ASA Section on Teaching of Statistics in the Health Sciences (TSHS) promotes statistics education in the health sciences and provides an online portal for peer-reviewed teaching materials.